M. S. Ramaiah

-Mathikere Sampige Ramaiah (Kannada: ಎಂ. ಎಸ್. ರಾಮಯ್ಯ; 20 April 1922 – 25 December 1997) was a renowned educationist, philanthropist, infrastructure visionary, industrialist, and a pioneer in creating several landmark infrastructure projects in India.
+Mathikere Sampige Ramaiah (b.
+20 April 1922 – 25 December 1997) was an educationist, philanthropist, and industrialist, involved in infrastructure projects in India.

 Early life

 Mathikere Sampangi Ramaiah was born on 20 April 1922, in Madhugiri to Sampangappa and Narasamma.
 He completed his primary education in Mathikere, which was then in the outskirts of Bangalore city and then moved on to agriculture due to paucity of funds.
-Later he went to work for the Indian Railways for a span of about two years.
+Later he went to work for the Indian Railways as a fireman for the Mysore Narrow Gauge Steam rail, for about two years.

-He then ventured into the job of a contractor and started off as a supplier of bricks for military camps in Bangalore during World War II.
-His immense success in the field of civil works was marked by the construction of some of the major projects in the state, such as the canals of the Ghataprabha Project, Talakalale Dam and also the Dharma Project.
+As a contractor, he started off as a supplier of bricks for military camps in Bangalore during World War II.
+His immense success in the field of civil works was marked by the construction of some of the major projects in the state, such as the canals of the Ghataprabha Project, Talakalale Dam and the Dharma Project.

 Achievements

 MSR Group of Institutions

 In 1962, Ramaiah established the Gokula Education Foundation, which marked the beginning of the Ramaiah Institute of Technology (MSRIT, Bangalore).
 In 1979, the M. S. Ramaiah Medical College was set up and as a requisite for medical education, the M. S. Ramaiah Teaching Hospital was founded.
-With a vision of a multi-specialty center, the M. S. Ramaiah Institute of Nephrourology, M. S. Ramaiah Institute of Oncology and M. S. Ramaiah Institute of Cardiology was set up; the founding of M. S. Ramaiah Medical Teaching Hospital in 1985 added on to his list of milestones.
+With a vision of a multi-specialty center, the M. S. Ramaiah Institute of Nephro-urology, M. S. Ramaiah Institute of Oncology and M. S. Ramaiah Institute of Cardiology was set up; the founding of M. S. Ramaiah Medical Teaching Hospital in 1985 added on to his list of milestones.

 Institutions founded by M.S.
 Ramaiah: